Adlink-ROS/roscube-doc/scenario/time_sync/result.rst

 Install ROS environment
 -----------------------

-We have provided the way how to isntall ROS enviroment, please click `here <https://adlink-ros.github.io/roscube-doc/neuronsdk/neuron_library/installation.html#installation>`_.
+We have provided the way how to isntall ROS enviroment, please click `here <https://adlink-ros.github.io/roscube-doc/neuronsdk/neuron_startup_menu/installation.html>`_.

 .. note::

-    If you use NVIDA series platform (e.g. ROScube-X / ROScube Pico), suggest to **install ROS environment in container**.
+    **Install ROS environment in container**.

     Since NVIDIA platform BSP is Ubuntu 18.04, it's inconvenient to run ROS 2 foxy, which is the ROS LTS version.

-    Open Robotics only supports ROS 2 foxy on Ubuntu 20.04.
+    Open Robotics only supports **ROS 2 foxy** on Ubuntu 20.04.

 Install necessary packages
 --------------------------